 The Year of History, Heritage and Archaeology in 2017 provides the perfect opportunity to discover the heritage resources that Aberdeenshire Council and its partners have to offer.
 Find out more about who we are, what we do and our 2017 activities.

 Aberdeen City and Aberdeenshire Archives

 Aberdeenshire Council Archaeology Service (ACAS), which also provides a service for Moray Council, Angus Council and Aberdeen City Council, has the role of locating, evaluating, safeguarding and interpreting all archaeological sites in the North East of Scotland.
-Search the Site and Monuments Record (SMR) for yourself to learn more about your local area, view our 3D models to experience archaeology in the virtual world, or find inspiration for archaeological adventure in our Sites to Visit section.
+Search the Historic Environment Record (HER) for yourself to learn more about your local area, view our 3D models to experience archaeology in the virtual world, or find inspiration for archaeological adventure in our Sites to Visit section.
 In 2017, we will be creating an online celebration of some of the “Famous Faces” of Aberdeenshire.

 Arts Development Team

 The Arts Development Team works with a broad range of partners to strengthen the arts sector and creative industries while increasing participation in the arts.
 The Team will be working toward the following strategic priorities: widening access to cultural activity, supporting creative practitioners and industries, developing the infrastructure for the arts and supporting Aberdeenshire’s learning communities.

 Aberdeenshire Council’s Built Heritage Team provides advice and guidance on the unique and diverse historic built environment of Aberdeenshire.
 Through initiatives such as the Historic Asset Management Project, Fraserburgh 2021 and Portsoy and Banff CARS scheme, the buildings of Aberdeenshire are safeguarded and their continued use assured for future generations.
 The team also showcases the built environment through the annual Doors Open Days and the biennial Design Awards.